This week, someone – yet again – asked me why people like me won’t declare that the Mandela Effect always reflects false memories.

 For example, if someone’s mom or grandfather kept calling the peanut butter brand’s name “Jiffy” (instead of “Jif”) when the child was a toddler, that name may be what they recall.

-I always advocate fact-checking and doing one’s best to debunk an alternate memory, when possible.
+I always advocate fact-checking an alternate memory, when possible.

 However, in my own case, I have yet to find any multi-day, televised funeral (and its immediate aftermath) that fits the time frame and context of my Mandela-related memory.

 Since my family moved every three years or so, I have a clear time frame for the memory.
-For me, that makes fact-checking far simpler.
+That makes fact-checking far simpler.

-I also recall several specific images, from the slow movement of the hearse with crowds lining the streets, to the widow walking towards a podium beneath a huge tree, and she was leaning heavily on her bodyguard’s arm.
+I also recall several specific images, from the slow movement of the hearse with crowds lining the streets, to the widow walking towards a podium beneath a huge tree, leaning heavily on her bodyguard’s arm.

 In addition, it was a time when my family was experimenting with a “no TV” rule.